huntforhomesaz/cleanout2closing-site/content/service-areas/service-areas.md

 ---

-## Step 2 â€“ How I look at properties further away
+## Step 2 — How I look at properties further away

 There are times when a property sits outside my usual map but the situation is still a strong fit.
 For example: